By Doug Newman – email me

 - Homer Wright is an 80-year-old Army veteran who was charged with felony gun use after he shot a burglar who entered his home in Englewood, Illinois.

 - Mark Schmidter, a Vietnam veteran who lives in Orlando, is served 145 days in a cage for passing out jurors’ rights information on the steps of a local courthouse.

-- Saadiq Long is an Air Force veteran who was placed on a TSA no-fly list.
-He had to battle for months to be removed from this list just so he could fly home from Qatar to visit his ailing mother.
+- Air Force veteran Saadiq Long was placed on a TSA no-fly list.
+He had to battle for months to be removed from this list just so could fly home from Qatar to visit his ailing mother.